Heard Splunk is Expensive? What About $17/user/year?

 No Database Required

-The second good news is that Splunk is actually very affordable when used with uberAgent.
-Let’s take a look at an example to find out exactly what the numbers may look like.
+The other good news is that Splunk is actually very affordable when used with uberAgent.
+Let’s take a look at an example to find out precisely what the numbers may look like.

 Splunk Pricing Example Calculation

-Acme Corporation need visibility into user experience and application performance on their laptops.
+Acme Corporation needs visibility into user experience and application performance on their laptops.
 They also want to be prepared for the upcoming migration to Windows 10.
 They choose uberAgent as their end-user computing monitoring and analytics product.
-Before they install the agent on all 1,000 of their Windows machines they need to determine which Splunk license is right for them.
+Before they install the agent on all 1,000 of their Windows machines, they need to determine which Splunk license is right for them.